 Ciara is a partner with special focus on Family Law and contentious matters and is the Firm’s Managing Partner.

-She is recognised as a leading practitioner in the area of family law and has twenty years’ experience in all aspects of family law, with particular experience in complex, high value asset Judicial Separation and Divorce cases, often with cross-border and international dimensions.
-She is regularly consulted and engaged in complex custody and access marital and non-marital disputes, including child abduction and relocation cases.
+She is recognised as a leading practitioner in the area of family law and has twenty three years’ experience in all aspects of family law, with particular experience in complex, high value asset Judicial Separation and Divorce cases, often with cross-border and international dimensions.
+She is regularly consulted and engaged in complex custody and access marital and non-marital disputes, cross-border/international cases including child abduction and relocation cases.
 She has a particular knowledge and understanding of pensions in family law cases.

 She is consulted in adoption cases, both domestic and inter-country adoption, by private individuals and the Adoption Authority of Ireland, having advised and provided legal Opinions to the latter on a variety of adoption cases.
 She has been involved in a variety of adoption proceedings, particularly under the Adoption Act, 2010.